armanfm/oracle-terra-dourada/terra-dourada-gov/fingerprint circuit.md

 ### Aggregator / Verifier Flow

-1. Aggregator knows the expected circuit fingerprint
+- The aggregator knows the expected circuit fingerprint
-2. Prover submits:
+- The prover submits:
-   - the proof
+  - a zero-knowledge proof
-   - optional circuit fingerprint or VK hash
+  - optionally, the circuit fingerprint or VK hash
-3. Aggregator verifies:
+- The aggregator verifies:
-   - proof validity (ZK)
+  - proof validity (cryptographic correctness)
-   - fingerprint equality (identity)
+  - fingerprint equality (circuit identity)

-If fingerprints mismatch → **proof rejected**, regardless of validity.
+**If fingerprints mismatch, the proof is rejected — regardless of proof validity.**

+This ensures that correctness is always bound to **authorized circuit intent**.

 ---

-## 4. Similarity vs Equality
+## 4. Equality vs Similarity

-Two modes are supported:
+DCF supports two distinct modes with **strict separation of purpose**.

 ### 🔒 Strict Mode (Production)

 - Exact fingerprint match
-- Binary decision
+- Binary decision (accept / reject)
 - Full integrity guarantee
+- Used for authorization and enforcement

 ### 🔬 Similarity Mode (Audit / Research)

 - Bit-level similarity metrics
-- Useful for:
+- Used exclusively for:
-  - evolution tracking
+  - circuit evolution tracking
   - regression analysis
+  - semantic drift observation
-  - research tooling
+  - debugging and research tooling

+**Important:**
-> **Note:** Similarity is never required for security — only for observability.
+Similarity is never used for security decisions.
+Only equality is authoritative.

 ---

-## 5. Relationship to Existing Systems

-Similar concepts exist implicitly in production ZK systems:

-- **zkSync (Matter Labs)** — internal circuit versioning and constraint hashes
-- **Scroll** — deterministic circuit identifiers in aggregation pipelines
-- **Polygon Hermez** — fixed circuit identities bound to verifier contracts

-DCF differs by:
-- making the identity explicit,
-- being framework-agnostic,
-- auditable,
-- and decoupled from infrastructure.

----

-## 6. Security Properties
+## 5. Security Properties

-DCF provides:
+DCF provides the following guarantees:

-- ✅ Proof-of-Origin
+- ✅ Proof-of-Origin (circuit-level)
 - ✅ Semantic Integrity
 - ✅ Tamper Detection
+- ✅ Deterministic Identity
-- ✅ No Trusted Setup Extension
+- ✅ No Trusted Registry
-- ✅ No External Registry
+- ✅ No Extension of Trusted Setup
-- ✅ Zero-Knowledge Preservation
+- ✅ Full Zero-Knowledge Preservation

 ---

-## 7. What DCF Is Not
+## 6. What DCF Is Not

+DCF is explicitly **not**:

 - ❌ A replacement for proof verification
 - ❌ A witness validator
+- ❌ A proof comparison mechanism
-- ❌ A proof compression mechanism
+- ❌ A proof compression scheme
 - ❌ A semantic analyzer of execution data

-It is a **circuit identity layer**.
+DCF is a **circuit identity layer**.

 ---

-## 8. Conclusion
+## 7. Conclusion

-> *“A proof can lie about execution.
+> **A proof can lie about execution.
-> A circuit cannot lie about intent.”*
+> A circuit cannot lie about intent.**

-Deterministic Circuit Fingerprinting establishes a missing layer in ZK systems:
-**sovereign, mathematical identity of computation**.
+Deterministic Circuit Fingerprinting establishes a missing layer in zero-knowledge systems: a **sovereign, mathematical identity of computation**.

-By binding proofs to immutable circuit intent, DCF enables trustless verification
+By binding proofs to immutable circuit intent,
-**without trust assumptions**.
+DCF enables trustless verification **without trust assumptions**.

----

-## References

-- Electric Coin Company — *Halo2 Proof System*, 2022
-- Matter Labs — *zkSync Architecture Documentation*
-- Scroll — *zkEVM Circuit Design Notes*
-- Polygon Hermez — *zkRollup Circuit Specifications*
-- Freire, A. — *Deterministic Circuit Fingerprinting*, Independent Research, 2025